albertofelixrosas/pig-administration-accounting-backend/README.md

 # Pig Administration Accounting Backend

-Backend application for pig administration and accounting system built with NestJS, TypeORM, and PostgreSQL.
+Backend application for pig administration and accounting system built with NestJS, TypeORM, and SQLite.

 ## Description

-This is a NestJS-based backend application designed to handle pig administration and accounting operations with a PostgreSQL database.
+This is a NestJS-based backend application designed to handle pig administration and accounting operations with a SQLite database for simplified development and deployment.

 ## Prerequisites

 - Node.js (v16 or higher)
-- PostgreSQL 16
-- Docker & Docker Compose (optional, for local development)
+- No additional database installation required (SQLite included)

 ## Installation